duncanleung/duncanleung.com/content/posts/2019-11-27-set-up-python-pyenv-virtualenv-poetry.md

 # Install the requests package and its dependencies
 $ poetry add requests

+# List all of the available packages
+$ poetry show

 # Uninstall the requests package and its dependencies
 $ poetry remove requests
 ```